chinamike65/hugo-tuolesi/content/book4/book4en.md

 Hearing what the doctor said, the stomach of the person who didn't have stomach cancer really started to hurt, and then he was hospitalized for more than 20 days, waiting for the experts in Beijing to perform the operation.

-During this period, my health got worse and worse, and finally I couldn't get up, and I had to be supported by relatives when I went to the toilet.
+During this period, his health got worse and worse, and finally he couldn't get up, and he had to be supported by relatives when he went to the toilet.

 When the expert arrived, the expert saw that his symptoms did not look like gastric cancer, so he checked again and said that he did not have gastric cancer.